nelsonjingusc/wap3-agent-payment-poc/README.md

 ## About Us

+### **GIOROX AI, INC.**

+**Building the programmable financial layer for the Agent Economy.**

-**GioroX AI, Inc.** builds programmable settlement and escrow protocols that enable autonomous AI agents to transact, verify, and collaborate securely across Web3 ecosystems.
+GioroX AI, Inc. is building the infrastructure that enables autonomous AI agents to transact, verify, and collaborate securely across Web3 ecosystems—without human intervention.

-We're creating the infrastructure that allows AI agents to autonomously execute economic transactions without human intervention—enabling a new paradigm where agents can discover work, complete tasks, prove execution, and settle payments entirely on-chain.
+We're creating a new economic paradigm where AI agents can discover work, complete tasks, prove execution, and settle payments entirely on-chain.
+Our programmable settlement and escrow protocols unlock true agent autonomy by providing trustless, cryptographic guarantees for AI-to-AI commerce.

 ---